ms1963/SleepyPico/README.md

 - The main application sleepypico was developed by Michael Stal.

 ## Some remarks on the code
-The mode is determined by the configureXXX() method used of the Sleep class (sleep.cpp, sleep.hpp)
+The mode is determined by the configureXXX() methods provided by the Sleep class (sleep.cpp, sleep.hpp)
 - XXX = Sleep        => Pico wakes up upon RTC timer alarm.
 Sleep time can be changed.
 - XXX = Dormant      => Pico wakes up when signal is detected on the wakeup_pin.
                         Boolean argument edge defines whether a leading edge (true) or trailing edge (false)